ricardo10alves/traffic-analytics-dashboard/README.md

 ## 👤 Author

-Built as a portfolio project demonstrating full-stack development skills for Junior Software Developer positions.
+Built as a portfolio project demonstrating full-stack development skills.